Crown of the Rose

 A Crown of the Rose is an extremely rare gold coin of the Kingdom of England introduced in 1526 during the reign of Henry VIII, in an attempt to compete with the French écu au soleil.
 The coin was not a success and just a few months later it was replaced by the Crown of the Double-Rose.

+Crown of the Rose

 The Crown of the Rose coin was valued at four shillings and sixpence (4s.
-6d.), weighed 3.5 grams and had a gold content of 23 ct.
+6d.), it weighed 3.5 grams and had a gold content of 23 ct.
 It was only struck for a few months.
 Due to its very short circulation, there are currently only three known specimens.

 Crown of the Rose #1, discovered in or just prior to 1907, is in the museum of the American Numismatic Society in New York.
 Provenance - J. Sandford Saltus; president of both the New York Numismatic Club and British Numismatic Society.